 Musicians can use Bezier curves to draw and sculpt waveforms, create beats and modulation patterns, and create delay line feedback and volume envelopes.
 The vertices and the tangents of these Bezier curves can be edited manually or modulated automatically over BPM.

-They can also create an unlimited number of drones on any microtone, sculpt their timbre in realtime, orbit drones around other drones, create drone meshes, launch drones like rockets, make them orbit other drones or let them fall under virtual gravity and die or bounce back when they hit the bottom of the Microtonal Keyboard.
+They can also create an unlimited number of drones on any microtone, sculpt their timbre in realtime, create drone meshes and drone pendulums (inspired by the physics toy wave pendulum), orbit drones around other drones, launch drones like rockets and let them fall under virtual gravity to die or bounce back from the bottom of the Microtonal Keyboard.

 DIN Is Noise also includes 12 geometry to sound plugins that can make waveforms, envelopes and modulation patterns from regular/star polygons, rose curves, spirals, lissajous and superformula curves.
 Plugins also exist to make fractal waveforms, morph waveforms into each other, transform maps of 245 countries into waveforms and turn the unique bit pattern of any printable character, number or colour into unique waveforms, shapeforms, envelopes or modulation patterns.

 You can also play DIN Is Noise like a traditional bowed instrument (e.g., Cello, Sarangi) with a suitable mouse on the Microtonal Keyboard.
 Accurate Glissando, vibrato and tremolo is possible.
 Record mouse movements and playback as looped phrases.
 Scratch them too.
 Modulate the Microtonal note ranges too.